estudio-hawara/odoo-for-docker/README.md

 - odoo-config.tar.gz
 - odoo-data.tar.gz

+Also, remember to backup your database.

+> [!NOTE]
+> If you are using the sibling project [postgresql-for-docker](https://github.com/estudio-hawara/postgresql-for-docker/), check the [Backup the databases](https://github.com/estudio-hawara/postgresql-for-docker/blob/main/README.md#backup-the-databases) section of its README file.

 ### Restore

 You can restore the backup that's in the `backups/` folder by running the `restore` host script.
+Keep in mind that this will restore your files but it won't restore your database.

+> [!NOTE]
+> If you are using the sibling project [postgresql-for-docker](https://github.com/estudio-hawara/postgresql-for-docker/), check the [Restore a backup](https://github.com/estudio-hawara/postgresql-for-docker/blob/main/README.md#restore-a-backup) section of its README file.

 ## Run a Test Suite